Dynatrace/snippets/DigitalBusinessDashboards/README.md

 </br>
 How do I change the time filters in the Comparison Dashboards?</br>
 </br>
-1. Open windows cmd prompt and CD to the directory where the files were unzipped
+1. Open windows cmd prompt and CD to the directory where the files were unzipped</br>
-2. Run UpdateTimeCompareDashboards.bat and pass in the following parameters
+2. Run UpdateTimeCompareDashboards.bat and pass in the following parameters</br>
   a.
-Token
+Token</br>
   b.
-3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel
+3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel</br>
   c.
-Compare hours (i.e. 12)
+Compare hours (i.e. 12)</br>
 This will update the Compare Dashboards for the Tenant/App/Funnel with a time filter of X in the upper half and X*2 in the bottom half of the Compare Dashboards.
 My example will filter the top tiles for last 12 hours and the bottom tiles with the previous 12 hours.</br>
 </br>
 How do I change the application name in the Comparison Dashboards so the top half shows one app and the bottom half shows a different app (i.e. A/B testing)?</br>
 </br>
-1. Open windows cmd prompt and CD to the directory where the files were unzipped
+1. Open windows cmd prompt and CD to the directory where the files were unzipped</br>
-2. Run UpdateAppCompareDashboards.bat and pass in the following parameters
+2. Run UpdateAppCompareDashboards.bat and pass in the following parameters</br>
   a.
-Token
+Token</br>
   b.
-3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the primary app (top half of dashboard)
+3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the primary app (top half of dashboard)</br>
   c.
-3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the secondary app (bottom half of dashboard) This will update the Compare Dashboards for the Tenant/App/Funnel with a time filter of X in the upper half and X*2 in the bottom half of the Compare Dashboards.
+3-digit prefix you used in DeployTenant/DeployApplication/DeployFunnel for the secondary app (bottom half of dashboard)</br>
+This will update the Compare Dashboards for the Tenant/App/Funnel with a time filter of X in the upper half and X*2 in the bottom half of the Compare Dashboards.
 My example will filter the top tiles for last 12 hours and the bottom tiles with the previous 12 hours.